CoreZer0/ArchipelagoCZ/worlds/guardianlegend/docs/tgl_guide_en.md

 - The BizHawk emulator.
 Versions 2.3.1 and higher are supported.
     - [BizHawk at TASVideos](https://tasvideos.org/BizHawk)
-- Your legally acquired US release ROM file.
+- Your legally acquired US release ROM file for The Guardian Legend.

 ## Installation Procedures